Mossy1022/RepoTest/README.md

   }

   ```

+# Trellix Try Again

-The above code updates the markup object sent into the trellix-try-again component that is used to display connection errors, with or without a try again button depending on the showAction button configuration.
+The above code updates the markup object sent into the trellix-try-again component that is used to display connection errors, with or without a try again button depending on the showActionButton configuration.
+For clarity, trellix try again has 2 inputs:

+- Configuration
+- Markup Object

+As well as an output for btn-clicked.
+In this case, the retry button.

  # Example